MauricioIQA/Module-2/README.md

 ![alt text](https://github.com/MauricioIQA/Module-2/blob/main/VBA_Challenge_2018.PNG)

-The main difference between the 2 codes was that in the firts one, we look trough all the tickers for each ticker in the list and in the second code we take the information for all the tickers in a simple run.
+The main difference between the 2 codes was that in the first one, we look through all the tickers for each ticker in the list and in the second code we take the information for all the tickers in a simple run.

 ### First Attempt
 ```